-Annular Ring That portion of conductive material completely surrounding a hole.
+Annular Ring That portion of conductive material completely surrounds a hole.

-AOI AOI stands for Automated Optical Inspection, which is an inspection tool in Printed Circuit Board Assembly to efficiently and accurately detect SMT assembly production errors before PCB assemblies leaving the facility.
+AOI AOI stands for Automated Optical Inspection, which is an inspection tool in Printed Circuit Board Assembly to efficiently and accurately detect SMT assembly production errors before PCB assemblies leave the facility.

-Aperture file,also known as D-code lists, which is a text file describing the size and shape of each element on the PCB board.
+Aperture file, also known as D-code lists, is a text file describing the size and shape of each element on the PCB board.
 D-code lists are not necessary if your files are saved as Extended Gerber with embedded Apertures (274X).